architectincloud/ARM/README.md

 File azuredeploy.json contains template with examples of usage parameters, functions, different resources.

-To run this enter in your CLI following code:
+To run this enter in your CLI following deployment command:
 ```
 utworzenie zmiennej
 $templateFile="azuredeploy.json"